microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     ```

 10. Now let's start to work on the code behind.
 Identify in Solution Explorer the **AddNewExpense.xaml.cs** file and double click on it.
-11. First we need a property to hold a refernce to the selected date.
+11. First we need a property to hold a reference to the selected date.
 Copy and paste the following definition inside the class:

     ```csharp
     private DateTime SelectedDate;